solana-labs/ecosystem/FTX.md

 ---
-slug: "ftx"
+slug: "serum"
 date: "2020-04-03"
-title: "FTX"
+title: "Serum"
 logline: "FTX and Alameda Research build on Solana to grow Project Serum, a next generation decentralized exchange."
 cta: "https://projectserum.com/"
-logo: /img/ftx.svg
+logo: /img/serum.svg
-category: defi
+category: DeFi, DEX
 ---

 FTX and Alameda Research created the Serum Foundation and announced Serum, a new high-speed, non-custodial DEX that’s built on Solana.
 You can learn more about Serum in the white paper and in this comprehensive write-up on The Block.